Airedale Terrier Temperament & Personality Guide

 The Airedale Terrier is known for being a high-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 50-70 lbs and lifespan of 11-14 yrs, the Airedale Terrier requires thoughtful care tailored to their specific breed characteristics.
+Between the 50-70 lbs adult size and 11-14 yrs lifespan, the Airedale Terrier has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The Airedale Terrier's reputation in the terrier group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Home and Family Life